 People search for answers to those problems.
 All you need to do is figure out how they phrase those searches.
 With pain-point SEO, you can rank for those phrases even if you have a small website—because most other writers don’t put in the work to find real audience problems.

 You’ll notice that we didn’t optimize this post for the word “blogging.”
 Instead, we focused on a more specific key phrase: “how to grow your blog.”

 Here’s how to find the primary keywords for your blog posts—the phrases to include in your URL, headline, and throughout your content:

 - Find the problems that your customers complain about most often

 - Start listing out some possible phrases that someone might search to solve those problems

 - Run those phrases through a keyword research tool to see if people search for them

 - Repeat until you find a phrase you like

-The first two steps are mostly brainstorming – no fancy SEO tools required.
-You can find the problems that your customers complain while finding voice of customer language (from the sections above).
+The first 2 steps are mostly brainstorming—no fancy SEO tools required.
+You can find the problems your customers complain about while finding the voice of customer language (from the sections above).
 This post shares some ideas on how to do that.
 Here’s a short list: